LEADERSHIP

 Megan Thompson ellietessakatie@gmail.com

 Megan and her husband, John, moved to the area after more than a decade of living internationally as a Diplomatic family.
 The first order of business, after buying their house sight unseen, was finding a pool!
 They became Stonegate Serpents in 2021.
 Megan has three swimmers on the team.
-Eleanor, is 14 and a rising freshman.
-Her twins, Katie and Tessa, are 13 and are rising eighth graders at Farquhar Middle School.
+Eleanor is 16 and a rising junior at Richard Montgomery High School.
+Her twins, Katie and Tessa, are 15 and are rising sophomores at Springbrook High School.
 Megan is a lifelong competitive swimmer and likes to swim long distance (10k) open water swims!
-This is Megan’s second year as a B rep and she is so excited for an amazing season!
+She’s hoping to be back in the water after knee surgery this spring.
+This is Megan’s fourth year as a B rep and she is so excited for an amazing season!
 What is she most looking forward to?
 Meeting all the new swimmers and families!